GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Should array indices start at 0 or 1?
-My compromise of 0.5 was rejected without, I thought, proper consideration.
+> ### People think that computer science is the art of geniuses but the actual reality is the opposite, just many people doing things that build on each other, like a wall of mini stones.
 >
-> ~ *Stan Kelly-Bootle*
+> ~ *Donald Knuth*

 ---
 ## 🏎 Quick Facts